Frequently Asked Questions

 You can learn more about what this exam is all about here:

-But what about all these acronyms people are using once they obtain this certification?
+What about all these other acronyms people are using?

 What’s the difference?

-Each state has their own rules and regulations that give you insight on the designation you may legally use once you gain your EIT Certification.
+Each state has their own rules and regulations that give you guidelines in regards to the designations you may legally use once you gain your EIT Certification.

 You can view more about your specific state’s rules and regulations that define the legal designations starting here: